sinequa/sba-angular/docs/tipstricks/plugins.md

 The `QueryPlugin` has many methods which can be overriden, and we cannot go in the details of all of them here.
 However, we can split these methods in the following categories:

 - Initialization: These methods initialize the properties of the `QueryPlugin` class in function of the user's query.
 The query object sent by the client corresponds to the [`Query`]({{site.baseurl}}core/interfaces/IQuery.html) type, which is used throughout the SBA framework.
-- Before Search: These methods can be overriden to modify the way the SQL query is built (eg. to add, remove or modifies specific SQL clauses).
+- Before Search: These methods can be overriden to modify the way the SQL query is built (eg. to add, remove or modify specific SQL clauses).
 - After Search: These methods can be overriden to post-process the results of the SQL query and/or modify how these results are writen in the JSON response.

 The complete API of the `QueryPlugin` is listed on [Sinequa's documentation website](https://doc.sinequa.com/api/.net/html/T_Sinequa_Plugins_QueryPlugin.htm).